PeterWong327/study-guide-notes/web-architecture.md

 - What is striping when talking about writing to a Hard drive?
+  - Striping is when data is divided into blocks which get stored in multiple hard drives through a redundant array of independent disks (RAID) group.
+This allows data to be read and written more quickly.

 - What is RAID and what functionality can it give you?
+  Redundant Array Independent Disks (RAID) is when data is divided up and stored in two or more hard drives of identical size.
+This provides a layer of protection against data loss in case one hard drive goes down.
+RAID comes in different forms (RAID 0, RAID 5, RAID 6, RAID 10, etc).
+The type used depends on the need for speed, data redundancy, or reliability.